Best Snorkeling Spots in Curaçao: The Sites That Actually Earn the Trip

 The next tier — Kalki, Lagun, Cas Abao, Klein Curaçao

 The honest tradeoff: shore snorkeling lets you set your own pace, but it costs you the day.
-Caracasbaai to Westpunt is a 75-minute drive each way, and the road skips most of the best entry points (Blue Room has no road; Tugboat needs a scramble; Piskadó parking is full by 10:00).
-Hitting all three iconic sites in one day from a rental car means six hours of driving, parking fees, gear rental at each stop, and a missed Blue Room if the cliff trail is closed.
-The boat alternative is the obvious one — except most Curaçao boat operators run a one-way trip out and bus guests back over land, because their lighter day-boats can't handle the return chop into the easterlies without seasickness and bruised passengers.
+Caracasbaai to Westpunt is a 75-minute drive each way, and the road skips most of the best entry points (Blue Room has no road; Tugboat needs a rocky scramble; Piskadó parking is full by 10:00).
+Hitting all three iconic sites from a rental car means six hours of driving, multiple gear rentals, and a likely missed Blue Room if the cliff trail is closed.
+There's also a geographic problem most operators won't mention.
+Caracasbaai (Tugboat) is on the south-east coast; Blue Room and Piskadó are 50 km away at Westpunt.
+Lighter boats can't comfortably cover that distance and back in a single day, so most Curaçao operators specialize in one end or the other — you pick either a Caracasbaai trip OR a Westpunt trip and miss the rest.
+On top of that, the boat alternative has its own catch: most operators run a one-way trip out and bus guests back over land, because their day-boats can't handle the return chop into the prevailing easterlies without seasickness and bruised passengers.
 That bus transfer eats an hour and breaks the rhythm of the day.
-Seafari runs a custom Rupert 50 RIB — 5,500 kg displacement hull, Swedish-certified, designed for North Sea conditions.
-The weight dampens the chop both directions, so the route is round-trip by boat with no bus transfer.
+Seafari runs a custom Rupert 50 RIB — 5,500 kg displacement hull, Swedish-certified, designed for Scandinavian offshore conditions.
+The weight dampens the chop, and the heavy displacement planing hull rides over the wave crests at speed instead of pitching through each one.
+The return leg into the prevailing easterly stays comfortable, so the route is round-trip by boat with no bus transfer.
 The Full Coast Sea Safari (7 hours, $139) covers Tugboat, Blue Room, and Piskadó plus four beaches and a Caribbean lunch on board.
 The Half-Day Sea Safari (3.5 hours, $99) covers the same three iconic snorkel sites with a short stop at Kleine Knip — built around cruise schedules with guaranteed back-to-ship timing.

 FAQ